 NOTE: registration by telephone is not permitted.

-1. You may register for the race by downloading the registration form (available in February 2015) and mailing the form in with your payment.
+1. You may register for the race by downloading the 2021 registration form (available in February/March).

 4. Finally, you may register in Kenduskeag on the morning of the race.